 10,000 Boomers Turn 65 Everyday.
 For The Next 20 Years.

 P&G can't ignore the incontinence category.
 They know how to make products that absorb (Pampers, Always) and they have a very strong (global) sales and marketing team.
 What other category can they enter with such strong growth metrics over the next 20 years that leverages their core strengths?

 The big dilemma for the current manufacturers is that P&G usually doesn't introduce me-too products and they aren't going to settle for a small share.
-They are now shipping with a full line of 24 items (liners, pads and pull on underwear for women in different pack counts).
-While they'd like market share leadership, I expect they will target at least 25% of the market and may obtain 15% by the end of year one in the U.S. Ali Didaj (an analyst at Sanford C. Bernstein) estimates that if P&G could obtain 11 percent, Always Discreet could be a $575 million brand in a few years.
+They are now shipping with a full line of 26 items (liners, pads and pull on underwear for women in different pack counts) plus some club packs.
+While they'd like market share leadership, I expect they will target at least 25% of the market and may obtain 15% by the end of year one in the U.S. Ali Didaj (an analyst at Sanford C. Bernstein) estimates that if P&G could obtain 11 percent, Always Discreet could be a $575 million brand in a few years (globally).

 "In The Next Six Months, We're Entering a New Category"

 In a June 18, 2014 presentation at the Duetsche Bank Global Consumer Conference, P&G CFO Jon Moeller said that in the next six months P&G will be entering a new category.
 He didn't divulge the category but also eluded to the fact that they will introduce a new and far superior method of addressing a chronic consumer issue.
 Here is a link to his presentation - see slide 14.

 As predicted, P&G announced their re-entry into incontinence during their earnings call on August 1, 2014.